Škoda Auto: Post-World War II

 In the late 1980s, Škoda (then named Automobilové závody, národní podnik or abbreviated AZNP) was still manufacturing cars that conceptually dated back to the 1960s, and in Western Europe at least, were aimed squarely at the budget end of the market.
 Rear-engined models such as the Škoda 105/120 (Estelle) and Rapid sold steadily and performed well against more modern makes in races such as the RAC Rally in the 1970s and 1980s.
 They won their class in the RAC rally for 17 years running.
-They were powered by a 130 PS, 1289 cc engine.
-Despite its dated image and becoming the subject of negative jokes, what do you call a Škoda with a sunroof?
-A skip!–Škodas remained a common sight on the roads of the United Kingdom and Western Europe throughout the 1970s and 1980s.
+They were powered by a 130 PS, 1289 cc engine. –Škodas remained a common sight on the roads of the United Kingdom and Western Europe throughout the 1970s and 1980s.

 Sport versions of the Estelle and earlier models were produced, using the name "Rapid" (originally sold as the Garde in some markets).
 Soft-top versions were also available.
 The Rapid was once described as the "poor man's Porsche", and had significant sales success in the UK during the 1980s.

 To drivers in the UK, the vehicles which chugged off Škoda's production line in Pilsen, Czechoslovakia, embodied all that was wrong with the planned economies of the Soviet satellite states.
 Of course, the Škoda became such a figure of fun in part due to its ubiquity on Britain's roads.
 The company must have been doing something right.

 — BBC report on Škoda sales in the 1980s.